 Chicago: The Musical

 A nightclub singer, a double-murderess, a smooth-talking lawyer and a cell block of sin surrounded by the razzle-dazzle of the world's sexiest musical is coming your way Jozi.
 One of the most successful international musical hits of all time, this universal tale of fame, fortune and 'all that jazz' will have you tapping your feet this Easter with one show-stopping song after another.

 Where: Montecasino, Johannesburg

 When: Saturday, 20 April @ 15:00 and Sunday, 21 April @14:00

 ALSO SEE: And the cheapest day to fly this Easter is?

 Fluff your tail this Easter in KwaZulu-Natal

-South Africa's oldest music festival celebrates its 28th annual bash at Himeville in the Underberg District in Drakensberg.
-Named after the farm upon which the festival takes place, and dubbed "SA's Friendliest Music Festival", the setting boasts natural amphitheaters, great acoustics, breathtaking mountain vistas, winding rivers and large level fields for camping.
+South Africa's oldest music festival celebrates its 30th annual bash at Himeville in the Underberg District in Drakensberg.
+Named after the farm upon which the festival takes place, and dubbed "SA's Friendliest Music Festival", the setting boasts natural amphitheatres, great acoustics, breathtaking mountain vistas, winding rivers and large level fields for camping.
 The event looks to celebrate life, art, music, people, love laughter, fun and enjoyment all in while nestled in the beautiful Drakensberg heritage site.
-Splashy Fen takes place from Thursday, March 29 and keeps the party buzzing until Sunday, April 1 and promises new ideas, new acts, value for money and the iconic Splashy vibe that brings attendees back every year.
+Splashy Fen takes place from Thursday, 18 April and keeps the party buzzing until Monday, 22 April and promises new ideas, new acts, value for money and the iconic Splashy vibe that brings attendees back every year.

 Where: Himeville, Underberg District, Drakensberg

-Price: Tickets can be purchased via the Splashy Fen website and prices vary between R10 (children under 5yrs) and R795 with more group special prices yet to be released.
+Price: Tickets can be purchased via the Splashy Fen website and prices vary between R20 (children under 4yrs) and R890 with more group special prices yet to be released.